- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Eleuthera Islands

-If you’re looking for something a bit slower paced but still wanting to enjoy the beauty and history of The Bahamas, Eleuthera might be a place to consider.
-These splendid islands stand out for its spectacular pink sand beaches and quiet island living.
+If you’re looking for something a bit slower paced but still want to enjoy the beauty and history of The Bahamas, Eleuthera might be a place to consider.
+These splendid islands stand out for their spectacular pink sand beaches and quiet island living.

-Like many parts of The Bahamas, you’ll get to enjoy the crystal blue waters as well as lush, exotic vegetation that makes this tropical paradise the perfect picturesque location to settle down in.
+Like many parts of The Bahamas, you’ll get to enjoy the crystal blue waters as well as lush, exotic vegetation.
+It’s what makes this tropical paradise the perfect picturesque location to settle down in.

-Eleuthera is Greek for “freedom” which is exactly what you’ll experience here.
-The freedoms of enjoying a safe and quiet life with all the beauty mother nature has to offer.
+Eleuthera is Greek for “freedom,” which is exactly what you’ll experience here—the freedom to enjoy a safe and quiet life with all the beauty mother nature has to offer.

 Benefits: